 We keep hearing about the how the insurance industry is being disrupted through Insurtech tech and other players entering or threatening to enter the market, Google again raising their head in the UK.
-When I hear this news for other industries – say Netflix / Amazon / for TV/film – it is all about growth, new channels, targeting and increased efficiency.
+When I hear this news for other industries – say Netflix/Amazon for TV/film – it is all about growth, new channels, targeting and increased efficiency.
 However, these stories just do not seem to be part of the conversation in the general insurance arena, except for China that is.

 The Insurtech market in China isn’t led by the small start-ups one might expect.
-What there are is large digitally savvy incumbents—or large internet companies—commanding the emerging and still-growing market.
+There is large digitally savvy incumbents—or large internet companies—commanding the emerging and still-growing market.
 Certainly, big Chinese insurers such as Ping An Insurance, Taikang Insurance Group, and Sunshine Insurance Group do partner with small innovative companies, but they also aggressively take the lead and drive innovation internally.
 This is not the western model.